johan162/commute/docs/DEVELOPER_GUIDE.md

 2. **Variance Reduction**: σ²<sub>post</sub> ≤ min(σ²<sub>prior</sub>, σ²<sub>i</sub>) — uncertainty always decreases
 3. **Optimal Fusion**: This is the maximum likelihood estimator for Gaussian errors

+[!NOTE]
+> As we assume Gaussian noise this leads to exactly the same update equations that a *Kalman filter* would have given.
+A *Kalman filter* is really only a simplified Bayesian update under the assumptions of linerarity and Gaussian noise.
+However, I prefer to reason in a Bayesian framework as that is more generic (and I find it more straightforward).

 #### Implementation in Code

 **Location:** `src/App.tsx`